awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 ## Custom engine version<a name="custom-concept.workflow.cev"></a>

 An RDS Custom custom engine version \(CEV\) is a binary volume snapshot of a database version and AMI\.
 You store your database installation files in Amazon S3\.
 When you create your CEV, you specify the files in a JSON document called a CEV manifest\.
+You can also specify installation parameters that set nondefault values for the Oracle base, Oracle home, and the ID and name of the UNIX/Linux user and group\.

 Name your CEV using a customer\-specified string\.
 The name format is the following, depending on your Oracle Database release:
++ `19.customized_string`
++ `18.customized_string`
++ `12.2.customized_string`
 + `12.1.customized_string`
-+ `12.2.customized_string`
-+ `18.customized_string`
-+ `19.customized_string`

 You can use 1–50 alphanumeric characters, underscores, dashes, and periods\.
 For example, you might name your CEV `19.my_cev1`\.
-To learn how to create a CEV, see [Working with custom engine versions for Amazon RDS Custom for Oracle](custom-cev.md)\.
+When you create a CEV, you can specify the Oracle Multitenant option\.
+You can create container databases \(CDBs\) only when the CEV was created with the Oracle Multitenant option\.
+For more information, see [Working with custom engine versions for Amazon RDS Custom for Oracle](custom-cev.md)\.

 ## Creating a DB instance for RDS Custom for Oracle<a name="custom-concept.workflow.instance"></a>

-After you create the CEV, it's available for use\.
-You can create multiple CEVs, and you can create multiple RDS Custom for Oracle instances from any CEV\.
+After you create your CEV, it's available for use\.
+You can create multiple CEVs, and you can create multiple RDS Custom for Oracle DB instances from any CEV\.
 You can also change the status of a CEV to make it available or inactive\.

+You can either create your RDS Custom for Oracle DB instance with the Oracle Multitenant architecture \(`custom-oracle-ee-cdb` engine type\) or with the traditional non\-CDB architecture \(`custom-oracle-ee` engine type\)\.
+When you create a container database \(CDB\), it contains one pluggable database \(PDB\) and one PDB seed\.
+You can create additional PDBs manually using Oracle SQL\.

 To create your RDS Custom for Oracle DB instance, use the `create-db-instance` command\.
 In this command, specify which CEV to use\.
-The procedure is similar to creating an Amazon RDS instance\.
-However, some of the parameters are different\.
-For more information, see [Creating and connecting to a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.
+The procedure is similar to creating an Amazon RDS DB instance\.
+However, some parameters are different\.
+For more information, see [Configuring a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.

 ## Database connection<a name="custom-concept.workflow.db-connection"></a>

-Like an Amazon RDS DB instance, your RDS Custom DB instance resides in a VPC\.
-Your application connects to the RDS Custom instance using an Oracle Listener, just as with RDS for Oracle\.
+Like an Amazon RDS DB instance, an RDS Custom DB instance resides in a virtual private cloud \(VPC\)\.
+Your application connects to the Oracle database using an Oracle listener\.

+If your database is a CDB, you can use the listener `L_RDSCDB_001` to connect to the CDB root and to a PDB\.
+If you plug a non\-CDB into a CDB, make sure to set `USE_SID_AS_SERVICE_LISTENER = ON` so that migrated applications keep the same settings\.

+When you connect to a non\-CDB, the master user is the user for the non\-CDB\.
+When you connect to a CDB, the master user is the user for the PDB\.
+To connect to the CDB root, log in to the host, start a SQL client, and create an administrative user with SQL commands\.

 ## RDS Custom customization<a name="custom-concept.workflow.db-customization"></a>